AsaHIXx/CTCT/README.md

 - if you want to reproduce training process, you need to download the source dataset used in this study(sparse_50318_for_26types.npz) from the website(`http://117.25.169.110:1032/`).

 ## Data preprocessing
+we supply scripts for preprocessing of the raw data.

 input tabular data structure:
 ```